Alabhya268/Chat_App/README.md

 - Firebase into your Flutter projects.
 - Firebase authentication to register and sign in users.
 - Create beautiful animations using the Flutter Hero widget.
-- create custom aniamtions using Flutter's animation controller.
+- create custom animations using Flutter's animation controller.
 - Used Streams.
 - Used ListViews to build scrolling views.
 - Firebase Cloud Firestore to store and retrieve data on the fly.